Monitoring a Mini Forest

 • and soil microorganisms

 The findings are expected to contribute to the City of Hamilton’s community climate change and tree planting goals, while also providing valuable insights for local and national tree planting initiatives and offering improved monitoring protocols and research-based guidelines for more successful ecological and social outcomes in mini forest plantings.
+Download the report

-About Mini Forest at Home Program
+Plant a Mini Forest at Home

-Green Venture made it easy for community members to participate in growing Mini Forests at Home.
-In 2022, we launched the Mini Forest at Home Program and provided residents and schools with the opportunity to grow their own mini forests through our Mini Forest Kits.
-216+ native trees and shrubs were planted across six properties in Dundas, Ontario.
+In 2022, Green Venture made it easy for community members to participate in growing their own mini forest patch at home.
+We launched the Mini Forest at Home Program and provided residents and schools with the opportunity to plant their own mini forests with our Mini Forest Kits.
+Though the program has now concluded, you can access the "Mini Forests at Home guide" below.

 Mini Forest FAQs